-- I Displays page performance data for each configured Web page that was monitored.
+Displays page performance data for each configured Web page that was monitored. web page that was monitored.

-GUI Element (A-Z) Description ŧ End Users by Page button .
-Click to open the End Users by Page report, where you can view data for each enduser group that accessed a specific page.
-For details on the End Users by Page report, see "End Users by Page Report" on page 484. th Page Over Time button.
+GUI Element (A-Z) Description • End Users by Page button.
+Click to open the End Users by Page report, where you can view data for each end-user group that accessed a specific page.
+For details on the End Users by Page report, see "End Users by Page Report" on page 503. ih Page Over Time button .
 Click to open the Page Over Time report, where you can view data over a period of time for a page.
-For details on the Page Over Time report, see "Page Over Time Report" on page 531.
-Event Summary button.
+For details on the Page Over Time report, see "Page Over Time Report" on page 554.
+Event Summary button .
 Click to open the Event Summary report, where you can view event summary data.
-For details on the Event Summary report, see "Event Summary Report" on page 515.
-17 m Servers by Page Summary button.
+For details on the Event Summary report, see "Event Summary Report" on page 536. ۲ ۰ ۰۰ Servers by Page Summary button.
 Click to open the Servers by Page Summary report, where you can view a summary of the servers used in accessing a page.
-For details on the Servers by Page Summary report, see "Servers by Page Summary Report" on page 582.
+For details on the Servers by Page Summary report, see "Servers by Page Summary Report" on page 610.

-GUI Element (A-Z) Description 19 Session Analyzer button.
-Click to open the Session Analyzer report for sessions that include the page. ₩ View Diagnostics data button.
+GUI Element (A-Z) Description 這 Session Analyzer button.
+Click to open the Session Analyzer report for sessions that include the page.
+For details on the Session Analyzer report, see "Session Analyzer Report" on page 614. ⊗ View Diagnostics data button.
 Click to drill down to HP Diagnostics for a specific page.
-For details on viewing HP Diagnostics data from Real User Monitor reports, see "Viewing HP Diagnostics Data From Real User Monitor Reports" on page 420.
-View transaction tracking data button.
-Click to view HP TransactionVision's Transaction Tracking report, where you can see detailed information of the page at component level.
-For details on viewing HP TransactionVision data from Real User Monitor reports, see "Viewing HP TransactionVision Data From Real User Monitor Reports" on page 422.
+For details on this topic, see "Viewing HP Diagnostics Data From Real User Monitor Reports" on page 440.
+Q View transaction tracking data button.
+Click to view TransactionVision's Transaction Tracking report, where you can see detailed information of the page at component level.
+For details on this topic, see "Viewing TransactionVision Data From Real User Monitor Reports" on page 442.
 Client Time Displays the average amount of time, in seconds, that each page's requests were delayed on the client machine.
 Tooltip: Minimum client time, maximum client time, and standard deviation.
-Connection Time Displays the average amount of time, in seconds, that it took to establish an initial connection to the server from the first http request sent.
+Connection Time Displays the average amount of time, in seconds, that it took to establish an initial connection to the server from the first HTTP request sent.
 Max Page Time Displays the longest download time for each page.
 Page Name Displays the names you assigned the Web pages in End User Management Administration.
 Tooltip: The full name and URL of the page.